 I have clients that call a lot.
 They call on weekends, at night, in the early morning, and on holidays.
 I try to set the expectation with these clients that I will get back to them as soon as I can, but usually within a couple of business days.
 Changing your voicemail greeting ensures that all of your clients are on notice about your absence.
 Like the auto-responder, make sure to let people know when you are coming back.

 Don’t Miss Deadlines

-If you have deadlines in the coming weeks, make sure to check your local rules for deadlines.
+If you have deadlines in the coming weeks, make sure to look up court holidays and double-check the dates.
 Some courts close early the day before holidays.
-Worse, I’ve experienced courts that closed early unannounced.
-If you are planning on filing something at the last minute (and isn’t that so often the case?) make sure the courthouse will be open.
+Worse, I’ve experienced courts closing early unannounced.
+If you are planning to file something at the last minute (and isn’t that so often the case?) make sure the courthouse will be open.
 Also make sure the last minute is when you think it is.
-There is no sense rushing around like a crazy person to get a brief in by Friday if it isn’t due until Monday because of some holiday.
+There is no sense rushing around like a crazy person to get a brief in by Friday if it isn’t due until Monday because of a holiday.

-Aside from Thanksgiving, Christmas and New Year’s all fall during the week this year.
-That means a lot of court closures.
-It never hurts to double check on these things before heading out of town to enjoy some turducken.
+Christmas and New Year’s fall during the week this year, which means a lot of court closures.
+It never hurts to double check on these things before heading out of town to enjoy some family

 Featured image: “Multi Generation Family Celebrating With Christmas Meal” from Shutterstock.